Mitten, John

 Biographical Text

 John Mitten, son of Charlie Mitten a leading footballer of the late 1940s and early 1950s, joined Exeter City from Plymouth Argyle in 1968 and played exactly a hundred league matches in a three-year stay at St James’ Park.
-Featuring against Manchester United in the FA Cup for Exeter in 1969 he played against the club with whom his father had won an FA Cup medal in 1948.
+When featuring against Manchester United in the FA Cup for Exeter in 1969, he played against the club with whom his father had won an FA Cup medal in 1948.
 Also scoring 17 goals during his time with the Grecians, John left for Bath City in 1971.

-He also played cricket for Leicestershire appearing in 14 first-class matches between 1958 and 1963.
+John also played cricket for Leicestershire appearing in 14 first-class matches between 1958 and 1963.

 Appearances